asolqa/asolqa/README.md

 ## Hi there 👋

+I'm Anna, experienced Quality Assurance and Control fan with 10+ years in IT industry

 <!--
 **asolqa/asolqa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.